SrMorrris/Arduino-USB-Midi-Pedalboard/README.md

 (REMember: ARDUINO UNO or MEGA boards needs to install hiduino, in order to get USB-MIDI comunication).

-Or you can use another way to get the usb-MIDI comunication, using programs in your pc, like hairless, or loopbe1, etc...
+Or you can use another way to achieve the usb-MIDI comunication, using programs in your pc, like hairless, or loopbe1, etc...

-    NOTE: Arduino uses the usb-serial comunication (CH340G boards are not the best ones for MIDI..i think..), but you will need the usb-MIDI comunication with your DAW or plugin.
+    NOTE: Arduino uses the usb-serial comunication (CH340G boards are not the best ones for MIDI..i think..),

+    but you will need the usb-MIDI comunication with your DAW or plugin.
-    So you can use other pc-programs like hairless,loopbe1,midi-yoke, etc.. for the usb-MIDI comunication, but i have prefer the hiduino firmware (pimp my moco lufa, or usb midiklik).
+    So you can use other pc-programs like hairless,loopbe1,midi-yoke, etc.. for the usb-MIDI comunication,

+    but i have prefer the hiduino firmware (pimp my moco lufa, or usb midiklik).

     Hiduino brings you the native USB-MIDI comunication (REMember: teensy or leonardo, etc.. only needs to upload an sketch).

     So.. you connect your usb and the device will be recognized as an USB-Midi device.

     When your arduino it's on usb-Midi comunication mode , you can´t upload sketches to your arduino (you will need to come-back to serial-usb comunication for being allow to upload sketches).

     People uses "atmel flip" for the flashing-proccess into hiduino and then re-flash into arduino for being allowed to upload sketches.

-    But you can put a switch for change into hiduino or arduino state (midi or serial mode) (see tutorials about hiduino or pimpmymocolufa, usb midiklik etc.. or the youtube video at the bottom).
-You will not need Atmel Flip anymore after installation.
+    But you can put a switch for change into hiduino or arduino state (usb-midi or usb-serial mode).

+    (see tutorials about hiduino or pimpmymocolufa, usb midiklik etc.. or the youtube video at the bottom).

+     You will not need to flash device with Atmel Flip anymore after installation.

   I have followed this video in order to get the hiduino/arduino switch.
 And the USB-MIDI Comunication:
   Press play.. if you don't understand spanish you can search for another tutorials (usb midiklik, pimpmymocolufa, hiduino, etc..).

-  This it`s for install hiduino:
+  Here's the youtube video:

 [![Alt text](https://img.youtube.com/vi/ITJnWoss8xE/0.jpg)](https://www.youtube.com/watch?v=ITJnWoss8xE)

--Upload the sketch "Usb_MIDI_Pedal_board Arduino.ino" included in my files, into your arduino.
+- Upload the sketch "Usb_MIDI_Pedal_board Arduino.ino" included in my files, into your arduino.
 And That´s it!!.

-FINISHED!!
+- FINISHED!!

  ## How it works..

-- Using CD74HC4067 multiplexers for having more analog and digital outputs in the arduino board...
+- Using CD74HC4067 multiplexers for more analog and digital pins in the arduino board...

 Gives more analog potentiometers and more digital buttons.

-But you can skip this option if you are happy with the amount of your digital/analog outputs in your arduino.
+But you can skip this option if you are happy with the amount of your digital/analog pins in your arduino.

-(In the code, one multiplexer named mux2 it's for 16 digital outputs and the other multiplexer , named mux3, it's for 16 analog outputs).
+(In the code, one multiplexer named mux2 it's for 16 digital outputs, digital buttons, and the other multiplexer , named mux3, it's for 16 analog outputs, potentiometers).

 - I have used 16 analog potentiometers and 23 digital buttons in my pedalboard.

 ![5device](https://user-images.githubusercontent.com/80991642/187542120-98b99f54-b492-4334-b6bf-820c780a9d51.jpg)

 ![4device](https://user-images.githubusercontent.com/80991642/187542100-68c962b5-17a8-4d62-9e4d-8299dec1d4be.jpg)

-But you can use whatever amount you want (you have to change some lines on the sketch)..
+But you can use whatever amount you want (you will have to change some lines in the sketch)..

 - Using 8 leds and 8 momentary push button for the "JUST IN TIME" Pedals.

 ![1device](https://user-images.githubusercontent.com/80991642/187542012-1ccc2f19-bc21-490f-85e6-e05d2184799f.jpg)

-The leds are showing the pedal-state, if the pedal it's on or off.
+The leds are showing the real-pedal-state everytime, if the pedal it's on or off.
 (8 pedals are available for control ON/OFF JUST IN TIME!!)

 So you push the micro foot-switch button and the pedal goes to ON and the led turns on the green-light.

 And you push it , once more... and the pedal goes to OFF and the led goes to OFF too.

 So this 8 buttons and their 8 leds reflects the real pedal-state on/off ALWAYS!!.

 ## Let's use the pedalboard in a DAW

-So you open a MIDI track in your DAW or execute the stand-alone VSTplugin and you can (right click mouse) "Midi learn" every potentiometer or parameter on the vst-plugin screen.
+So you open a MIDI track in your DAW, or execute the stand-alone VSTplugin, and you can (right click mouse) "Midi learn" every potentiometer or parameter on the vst-plugin screen.

 Moving potentiometer or pressing the button on your pedalboard, the action will be recorded.

-Before, you must select "All midi inputs" in the midi track.
+Before, you must be selected "All midi inputs" at the Midi input configuration, in your midi track.

-And select your vstplugin at the midi output , please be sure to enable the monitor in this midi track and the midi track it's selected (left click mouse and track it's selected) (see arrow 1 in picture) when you use the midi controller..., in order to get everything working fine, this happens with every midi controller on market...
+And you must select your vstplugin at the midi output , please be sure to enable the monitor in this midi track, and the midi track it's selected (left click mouse and track selected) (see arrow 1 in picture) when you use the midi controller..., in order to get everything working fine, this happens with every midi controller on market...

 ![Sin nombre](https://user-images.githubusercontent.com/80991642/187542268-78b4f9dd-88c4-4e97-b26e-4ea88f854065.jpg)